Files

 4) Run the Translation

-Back in the original workspace, we will need to delete the SimpleLoopDemo transformer and re-add it to update the properties, you will know it has been updated when the SimpleLoopDemo transformer has an Incomplete port.
+In the original workspace, we will need to delete the SimpleLoopDemo transformer and re-add it to update its properties.
+You will know it has been updated when the SimpleLoopDemo transformer has an Incomplete port.
 It can be re-added by typing SimpleLoopDemo onto the canvas.
 Reconnect the ports and then run the translation.

-After running the workspace, you can inspect the square, original point and the final point coming from the Outside port.
-Inspecting these will give you the results below, where the red point was the original and the blue point is the new point.
+After running the workspace, you can inspect the square, original point, and the final point coming from the Outside port.
+Inspecting these will yield the results below, where the red point represents the original and the blue point represents the new point.

 Additional Resources